hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

   <a href="#" {{hds-tooltip "This link takes you to more information" options=(hash placement="right" offset=(array 15 60))}}>More information</a>
 ```

-#### Helper used on an HTML text input tag combined with HDS form components
+#### Modifier used on an HTML text input tag combined with HDS form components

 ```handlebars
   <Hds::Form::Field @layout="vertical" as |F|>